Central African Republic

 From 2015, as part of a European Union project, FSD gradually focused its efforts on activities aimed at restoring the authority of the State in the country.
 This included supporting the organisation and administration of the Central African Defence Ministry, and support to the deployment of new security forces in different regions of the country.

-In 2022, FSD focused on promoting the reintegration of members of the USMS, who were former members of rebel groups, into civilian life via vocational skills training in Bouar and Paoua.
+In 2023, FSD focused on promoting the reintegration of members of the USMS, who were former members of rebel groups, into civilian life via vocational skills training in Bouar, Paoua, Bria, N’dele and Kaga-Bandoro.

-FSD’s programme in the Central African Republic is supported by the European Union and various private foundations.
+FSD’s programme in the Central African Republic is funded by the European Union, Swiss communes and private foundations.

 Stories